splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/create-detectors-for-alerts.rst

 #.
 To open the list view, open the :guilabel:`Detectors & SLOs` page, then select the :guilabel:`Detectors` tab.
 #.
 Select the actions menu (|more|) for the detector you want to assign tags to.
 #.
 Select :guilabel:`Edit tags`.
 #.
 Enter tags for the detector.
+You can add no more than 20 tags to a detector.
 #.
 Select :guilabel:`Save`.

 .. note:: You can also edit detector tags using the API.
 For more information, see :new-page:`Splunk Observability Cloud detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.